 The well-known myth-busting website has for some time, in the opinion of this writer, appeared to have taken on a decidedly partisan hue.
 Time and again I have gone to Snopes to see if they had covered common myths propagated by Democrats/liberals—to no avail, but they appeared to be working overtime to catch every single falsehood repeated by the Right.
-I naturally wondered whether they were simply stocked with liberals who are eager to dispel conservative falsehoods over liberal ones.
+I naturally wondered whether they were simply stocked with liberals who are eager want to dispel conservative falsehoods over liberal ones.
 I also wondered what standards, if any, were in place to minimize the bias that, perhaps, might be unavoidable from anybody with strong political opinions.
 My observations were of course non-scientific, and there’s no doubt that Snopes has debunked some liberal falsehoods.
 That said, while I was able to find several exposés of liberal falsehoods on other fact-checking websites, they were starkly missing on Snopes.

 It appears that my friends and I weren’t the only ones wondering about such things.
 Back in December, The Daily Mail reported:

 David Mikkelson [co-founder of Snopes] told the Dailymail.com that Snopes does not have a ‘standardized procedure’ for fact-checking ‘since the nature of this material can vary widely.’
 He said the process ‘involves multiple stages of editorial oversight, so no output is the result of a single person’s discretion.’